Marco Melandri: 125cc World Championship

 After impressing in Italian and European championship in 1997, Melandri finally got his chance to compete in 1998 125cc world championship as a regular.
 He rode Honda 125cc bike under Benetton Honda Team.
 He went on to impress many as he earned his first podium in the fourth race of the season, where he finished second in his home Grand Prix at Mugello, Italy.
 His brilliant debut season continued when he won his first grand prix at Assen TT, Netherlands.
 He won this race at the age of 15 years and 324 days which made him the youngest ever Grand Prix winner, at the time.
 Overall, he won two Grand Prix in his debut season and therefore he finished the season at 3rd position in overall standings behind champion Kazuto Sakata and runner-up Tomomi Manako.

-He remained on the same bike and team in 1999, where he bid to win the 125cc world championship.
+Melandri remained on the same bike and team in 1999, where he bid to win the 125cc world championship.
 He went on to win 5 Grand Prix but failed to win the championship, finishing second behind Emilio Alzamora with just a single point difference.
 Failure in securing his first world championship did not stop his rise to 250cc world championship in 2000.

 250cc World Championship

 Melandri was signed by Aprilia in 2000 to replace another Italian Valentino Rossi who left the team and 250cc class for 500cc class.
 He was highly expected to take over Rossi's shoes and to win the 250cc world championship.
 However, his debut season did not start as well as the expectation.
 He struggled to adapt to bigger bike and higher competition.
 He failed to win any Grand Prix in 2000, managing only 4 podiums, all came late in the season.
 Despite these problems, he still finishes the season at 5th position overall.

-In 2001, his performances were improving.
+In 2001, Melandri's performances were improving.
 He managed to win his first 250cc Grand Prix at Sachsenring, Germany.
 However, it was his only win in 2001.
 Despite managing to appear on the podium on 9 occasions, he never really challenged for the championship.
 He finished the season in 3rd position behind champion Daijiro Kato and runner-up Tetsuya Harada.

 2002 proved to be Melandri's chance to shine.
 With 2001 champion and runner-up, Kato and Harada moved to MotoGP class, he became the strongest contender for the championship.
 He dominated the season by collecting 9 wins and 3 additional podiums.
 After challenging for world championship for years, he finally won the 250cc world title.
 He became the youngest 250cc world champion at the age of 20 years and 74 days until Dani Pedrosa broke his record in 2004.